 Living tiny limits the amount of things you can bring into your place.
 You can only have so much space to store your things.
 I’ve learned the art of paring my things to just the ones that I really need.
 Because of this, I don’t spend my money on useless junk that will clutter up my house.
 I’m able to stick to my budget and also invest that extra money in my retirement fund or other more fun experiences instead of things.

 4. Bento culture helps you invest in your health.

 Most of my co-workers bring their lunch to work, usually in bento boxes.
 This has rubbed off onto me.
 I bring my own lunch to work and this has helped me save a lot of money by not paying for convenient ready-to-go meals or a sit down lunch at a restaurant.
-The most important part for me was being able to control what I am eating because I know exactly what ingredients I’ve used in my meals.
+The most important part for me was being able to control what I eat.
+I know exactly what ingredients I’ve used in my meals and they tend to be wholesome compared to what I can easily buy.
 I pack my lunches with lots of vegetables and low sodium.
 I’ve also learned to eat smaller portions, which in turn helped me lose weight.
 All this has made me healthier and given me the energy to stay focused and to work hard.
 After all, without your health, nothing else matters.

 5. Efficient public transportation saves you money and time.

 I take the train to work everyday.
 The trains usually run on time and accomplish the task of taking you to your destination.
 I also use the buses and the subways.
 If not, I walk.
 This is so much cheaper and much easier than owning a car.
 I don’t have to worry about finding and paying for parking.
 I don’t have to buy insurance or gas.
 I’m doing my part to save the environment.
 Most of all, the time I spend riding the train means I get to listen to podcasts or audiobooks.
 This way, not only am I saving money, I’m also learning and expanding my mind.